- Active project

 Sunscreen, make-up, and lip care products contain ingredients that can filter UV rays.
 However, many suncare products can have damaging side-effects, and many are being banned due to their environmental impact on corals and other marine life.
 We need better products that don’t harm us or the environment.

-Some seaweed and algae species have compounds – or bioactives – that can protect them from damage caused by UV rays.
+Some seaweed and algae species have compounds that can protect them from damage caused by UV rays.
 Some of these compounds are being used overseas in high-value ‘natural’ suncare products.
-We are interested in their potential to prevent and treat sunburn in additional new ways from simply blocking damaging UV light.
-This includes potentially interacting with the processes underlying the sunburn process and modulating this for beneficial effects.
+We are interested in their potential to prevent and treat sunburn in new ways beyond simply blocking damaging UV light.
+This includes potentially interacting with the processes underlying the sunburn process in the skin and modulating this for beneficial effects; that is, having a 'bioactive' effect.

 We are investigating the potential of Aotearoa New Zealand’s native and endemic seaweed and algal species for use in environmentally friendly and innovative suncare products.
 We are drawing on mātauranga Māori and western science to identify which species are best to develop for sunscreen protection.